• Skip to primary navigation

 Exploring the world of grits and mashed potatoes is intriguing.

-These beloved culinary delights have captured many taste buds.
+These beloved treats have captured many palate.

 A popular variation of grits involves adding cheese.